RedHatInsights/ros-ocp-backend/deployment/kubernetes/helm/README.md

 The deployment system provides distinct workflows for different use cases:

 ### 1. CI/CD Validation (KIND-based)
-For automated testing and continuous integration using ephemeral KIND clusters:
+For automated testing and continuous integration using ephemeral KIND clusters.
+KIND can also be used for local development and testing for vanilla Kubernetes environments, providing a lightweight alternative to full Kubernetes clusters.

 ```bash
 # CI/CD Setup: Create ephemeral KIND cluster